 First Base Rankings for 2020

-Fantrax is one of the fastest-growing fantasy sites of 2018/2019 and we’re not stopping anytime soon!
+Fantrax was one of the fastest-growing fantasy sites of 2019 and we’re not stopping anytime soon!
 With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.